-A pinguecula is a common, non-cancerous growth of the clear, thin tissue (conjunctiva) that lays over the white part of the eye (sclera).
+A pingueculum is a common, non-cancerous growth of the conjunctiva.
+This is the clear, thin tissue that covers the white part of the eye (sclera).
 The growth occurs in the part of the conjunctiva that is exposed when the eye is open.

-The cause is unknown, but long-term sunlight exposure and eye irritation may contribute to its development.
+The exact cause is unknown.
+Long-term sunlight exposure and eye irritation may be factors.
 Welding is a major job-related risk.

-A pinguecula is a small, yellowish nodule on the conjunctiva near the cornea.
-It can appear on either side of the cornea, but tends to appear more on the nose (nasal) side.
-It may increase in size over many years.
+A pingueculum looks like a small, yellowish bump on the conjunctiva near the cornea.
+It can appear on either side of the cornea.
+However, it more often occurs on the nose (nasal) side.
+The growth may increase in size over many years.

-An eye examination is often enough to diagnose this disorder.
+An eye exam is often enough to diagnose this disorder.

-Usually no treatment is needed in most cases.
+No treatment is needed in most cases.
 Keeping the eye moist with artificial tears may help prevent the area from becoming inflamed.
-Temporary use of mild steroid eye drops can be helpful.
-Rarely, the growth may need to be removed if you have discomfort or for cosmetic reasons.
+Temporary use of mild steroid eye drops can also be helpful.
+Rarely, the growth may need to be removed for comfort or for cosmetic reasons.

 This condition is non-cancerous (benign) and the outlook is good.

-Farjo QA, Sugar A. Pterygium and conjunctival degenerations.
-In: Yanoff M, Duker JS, eds.
+Sugar A, Shtein RM.
+Pterygium and conjunctival degenerations In: Yanoff M, Duker JS, eds.
 Ophthalmology.
-3rd ed.
-St. Louis, Mo: Mosby Elsevier; 2008:chap 4.9
+4th ed.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 4.9.